astronomer/docs/learn/airflow-fivetran.md

 ## Time to complete

-This tutorial takes approximately 1.5 hours to complete.
+This tutorial takes approximately 1 hour to complete.

 ## Assumed knowledge